COVID-19: 'We Can Push This Virus Back,' WHO Leader Says Of Coronavirus

 Italy has also been walloped by the virus, with 2,263 confirmed cases, according to its health ministry.
 COVID-19 is also linked to 79 deaths.

-People remain on lockdown in the "red zone" of the outbreak, the Italian Ministry of Health says.
-The area includes 10 towns in the Lombardy region (which has 1,520 cases) and one in Veneto.
+People remain on lockdown in the "red zone" of the outbreak, which includes 10 towns in the Lombardy region (which has 1,520 cases) and one in Veneto, according to the health ministry.

 Iran has confirmed more than 2,900 coronavirus cases.
-It also has 92 deaths — the most of any country outside of China.
-Friday prayer gatherings has been cancelled in every provincial capital.
+It also has had 92 deaths — the most of any country outside of China.
+Friday prayer gatherings has been canceled in every provincial capital.

 "Those infected include top leaders and clerics.
 President Hassan Rouhani posted to his official website the news that coronavirus has now affected almost every province in the country," NPR's Peter Kenyon reports.
 "Even so, Rouhani told a cabinet meeting that Iran would get over the crisis quickly."

-To stop the spread of infection, officials have shut down schools and universities and cancelled public gatherings such as concerts and sport events.
+To stop the spread of infection, officials have shut down schools and universities and have canceled public gatherings such as concerts and sport events.

-Japan currently has more than 280 cases, and the country has performed more than 8,111 tests for the novel coronavirus, the health ministry says.
+Japan has more than 280 cases, and the country has performed more than 8,111 tests for the novel coronavirus, the health ministry says.

 Japan's new cases include a man in his 40s who arrived at an airport near Nagoya and tested positive for the virus.
 The man arrived back in his home country after traveling internationally for more than two weeks, making stops in Cambodia, Vietnam and the Philippines.
 He developed a fever on Feb.
-21; respiratory symptoms emerged this week, including chest pain.
+21 and respiratory symptoms emerged this week, including chest pain.

 While the WHO's top priority is to help contain COVID-19, Tedros acknowledged that countries should also prepare for "sustained community transmission" within their populations, suggesting COVID-19 could continue to disrupt daily life and tax health systems in more areas.